smartVISU-newstuff/widgets/basic.print hacks/readme.md

 ```

-Note: 'myID' in a html tag must be unique across all pages since concatenation with the page name is only automatic for widget IDs.
+Notes: 'myID' in a html tag must be unique across all pages since concatenation with the page name is only automatic for widget IDs.

 Result:
 ![basic_print](https://github.com/smartVISU-newstuff/widgets/assets/60430485/1405c628-1848-4a57-b6c3-348b79059956)